briocherockets/BR-Apollo/README.md

 		Discord:
 		Just put my username and the name of the mod :)

-		That being said, I don't really care what you put.
+		That being said, I don't really care too much what you put.
 If I see it, I'm just happy someone enjoyed my work.

 	Creating an addon pack for BR-Apollo: